ClintH/ixfx-docs/src/pages/flow/delay.md

 </ul></div>

 Overview:
 * [timeout](#timeout): re-triggerable timeout, able to check up on completion.
-Not able to get a 'result'
+Not able to get a return result.
 * [delay](#delay): call a function with delay and get its result
 * [sleep](#sleep): pause execution for some period